dotnet/docs/template.md

 ### Alerts

-It's important to use the following alert styles so they render with the proper style in our site.
+It's important to use the following alert styles so they render with the proper style in the documentation site.
 However, the rendering engine on GitHub doesn't diferentiate them.

 #### Note